 Most Facilities Managers will employ reactive maintenance approaches as part of a wider maintenance strategy.
 To effectively employ a reactive maintenance approach, a Facilities Manager must:

-The key difference between reactive maintenance and proactive maintenance is that a reactive maintenance approach waits for an asset to fail while proactive techniques mitigate risk and attempt to address the most likely underlying cause of failure to prevent an asset from breaking down in the first place.
+The key difference between reactive maintenance and proactive maintenance is that a reactive maintenance approach waits for an asset to fail, while proactive techniques mitigate risk and attempt to address the most likely underlying cause of failure to prevent an asset from breaking down in the first place.

 Choosing how to keep your facility running smoothly is key.
 This involves understanding the specific needs, risks and operational priorities of your facility.
 A blend of reactive and proactive strategies often represents the most balanced approach, optimising both costs and operational reliability.